 This is a simple race.
 No fanfare at the start.
 No cheering crowds along the way.
 No fancy finish.
 It’s just you, your bike and a strip of dirt winding its way from one freshwater sea to another.

 Except it’s not just you.
 The rider next to you shares that he just beat cancer and this is his victory ride.
 And another helps you with a mechanical.
 And then you open up to a stranger about your life and why you are doing this race.
 And you bond with your amazing support crew who are helping you achieve your goal.
 This isn’t a simple race.
 It’s a memorable, powerful experience.

 Bicycling Magazine’s Selene Yeager captures the essence of this experience in her ode to this race.

 We’ve teamed up with top Midwest endurance racer Matt Acker, who knows Michigan’s gravel roads and gravel racing better than anyone, to create a course you will be sure to love.
-You’ll never forget the sunrise start on Lake Huron and the journey westward through farmland, wetlands, pine barrens, rolling uplands and magestic forest, toward the amazing sunset over Lake Michigan.
+You’ll never forget the sunrise start on Lake Huron and the “ecological + elevation bell curve” journey westward through farmland, wetlands, pine barrens, rolling uplands and magestic forest and then back down, toward the amazing sunset over Lake Michigan.
 Finish your race in one of the great outdoor towns in the country, Ludington, touching the waters of Lake Michigan and completing your amazing adventure.
+Ludington provides an ideal finish town for venues, lodging, breweries and love for the outdoors.

 I arrive at the finish a better person. – Rebecca Rusch, world champion mountain biker (and gravel road lover)